-It's simple: Fill in the blank on the account application and you've named a beneficiary.
+It's simple: Fill in the blank on the life insurance application and you've named a beneficiary.
 But don't write off the task as unimportant.
-Naming the right person to receive the proceeds of an account is an important decision that could have long-ranging effects on your loved ones.
+Naming the right person to receive the proceeds of a life insurance policy is an important decision that could have long-ranging effects on your loved ones.

 Certain accounts ask you to name a beneficiary, such as life insurance policies, pension plans, and retirement accounts.
-Upon your death, proceeds from these accounts will typically go directly to the beneficiaries and bypass probate, which helps your beneficiaries avoid some red tape.
+Upon your death, proceeds from these accounts will typically go directly to the beneficiaries and bypass probate, the slow and expensive legal process of distributing your assets after you pass, which helps your beneficiaries avoid some red tape.

-Most insurance companies, pension managers, and retirement accounts will not pay benefits to someone under age 18.
+- Age.
+Most insurance companies, pension plans, and retirement accounts will not pay benefits to someone under age 18.
 A better option is to create a trust for the minor and name a trustee to manage the account until the child reaches the age you specify in the trust.

 Don't 'set it and forget it'

-Get specific information about beneficiaries from a legal or tax advisor and your State Farm agent.
+Get specific information about beneficiaries from a legal or tax adviser.
+Contact your State Farm® agent to make necessary beneficiary designation changes.